TobiHaas/CoolStuff/Business/Stock Information/README.md

 # Stock Information
-This board shows you the Stocks of various big companys as well as the OHLC values
+This board shows the Stocks of various big companys as well as the OHLC values

 # Category
 Use Case

 # Title
-Stick Information
+Stock Information